brave/sync/architecture/README.md

 One of the main issues with the current implementation is the use of SQS to report back all the bookmarks of a given user's device.
 Due to [SQS batch limitations](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-batch-api-actions.html), the only option (due to the design of Brave Sync) is client-side buffering.
 This too also has [limitations](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-client-side-buffering-request-batching.html).

 A much more scalable approach would be to use [DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html#default-limits-capacity-units-provisioned-throughput) to handle bookmark sync requests.
 S3 would still be used for other Sync artifacts.
+In addition, moving the EC2 instances to be part of an AutoScaling group would help with backend performance when writing to S3 when sync requests increase.

 ### Suggestion 2: Suggestion 1 + Using Kinesis Firehose to store sync artifacts in S3